 9. Now add salt and water and mix well.
 Allow it to boil

-10. Add fried prawns to it and cook well in low flame.
+10. Add fried prawns and cook well in a low flame.
 The gravy should thicken.

 11. Apply a little oil to your hands and make 6-8 balls from the prepared flour.

-12. Place each rice ball in separate banana pieces and spread using hands.
+12. Place each rice ball in separate banana pieces and spread using your hands.

-14. Place a little prawn mixture inside the spread rice ball, fold it in semi-circular shape and press the ends as well to avoid the filling from falling out.
+14. Place a little prawn mixture inside the spread rice ball, fold it into a semi-circular shape and press the edges as well to avoid the filling from falling out.

 15. Steam cook the ada for 15-20 minutes and serve hot.